Swarmjet

 Swarmjet was an extremely short-range single-shot anti-ballistic missile (ABM) system proposed by the United States as a defensive measure during the development of the MX missile.
 It consisted of a launcher containing thousands of spin-stabilized unguided rockets that would be fired into the path of an enemy nuclear warhead, enough that it would be highly likely one of the rockets would hit the warhead and destroy it.

-The concept worked in concert with the Multiple Protective Shelter basing for the MX missile.
+The concept worked in concert with the Multiple Protective Shelter (MPS) basing for the MX missile.
 MPS proposed making about two dozen missile silos for each MX missile, moving the missile between them at random so the Soviets would not know where they were.
 Each silo was strong enough to survive anything except a direct hit, meaning the Soviets would have to target every silo in order to ensure the missiles were destroyed.
 With a force of 200 missiles and 4,600 silos, the Soviets would have to use up the majority of their warheads, with most falling on empty silos.

 The number of warheads needed could be doubled with a Swarmjet system.
 Because the US knew where the MX was, and the Soviets did not, they could choose to shoot down the one warhead that was approaching the current location of the MX and ignore the rest.
 To ensure the MX was destroyed in this case, the Soviets would have to aim two warheads at each silo.
 With 4,600 silos, the attack would require 9,200 warheads, much more than they were allowed under the SALT treaty.

 When MPS was dropped and Dense Pack chosen in 1982, the entire concept no longer worked – the base could be targeted with a small number of warheads, so shooting down one warhead no longer helped.
 Swarmjet was offered as a way to shoot down multiple warheads over a short period of time, but very little development along these lines was carried out.